-Tactical Bombers, Maritime Bombers, and Carriers (set to Naval/Tactical Mode) are the best air units to use against enemy naval targets, especially if equipped with Naval Warfare upgrades.
+Tactical Bombers, Maritime Bombers, and Carriers are the best air units to use against enemy naval targets, especially if equipped with Naval Warfare upgrades.

-6.6.5.5.
 BOMBERS AS CONVOY RAIDERS

 Bombers can be used to target Convoy routes.
 If an enemy Convoy route is within range of your Bombers at the end of your turn, then the Convoy route may be hit.
 This will reduce its income value and also inflict a small reduction of up to 10 National Morale points against the Convoy recipient, due to the effect that intercepting Convoys could have on the supply of food and other goods for the home population.